 There is no single test to diagnose ADHD, instead, determining whether a child or adolescent has this disorder takes many steps.
 Because the symptoms of ADHD can be caused by many other factors, a comprehensive evaluation is necessary to establish the diagnosis of ADHD and to rule out other causes for problematic behavior as well as determine the absence or presence of coexisting conditions.

-It is also important to understand that in order for ADHD to be diagnosed, certain criteria must be met.
+Once we gather all of this information, we determine if the student meets the criteria required to be diagnosed with an attention deficit.
 To be diagnosed with ADHD, individuals must have six of the nine characteristics in either or both DSM-IV (Diagnostic and Statistical Manual of Mental Disorders) categories listed below.
+(Adults must have five of the nine characteristics)

 In children and teenagers, the symptoms must be more frequent or severe compared to other children the same age.
 In adults, the symptoms must affect the ability to function in daily life and persist from childhood.